rubenchristoffer/Mklinker/README.md

 - With Mklinker you can send someone the config file and they can easily create all the links.

 ## Features
-- Mklinker supports symbolic, junction and hard links on Windows platforms.
+- Mklinker supports symbolic, junction and hard links on Windows platform (linux / mac support is planned)
 - Supports relative paths in config file, but will turn them into absolute paths when running mklink commands.

-## Commands
-**LinkAll**:    Runs mklink commands for each link element in the config file.
-**AddLink**:    Adds a new link to the config file.
-**RemoveLink**: Removes a link in the config file.
-**List**:       Lists all the link elements in the config file.
-**Validate**:	Validates all link elements to see if it has an incorrect configuration or if source path does not exist.
-By default it only shows the link elements that are incorrect, but you can add the "all" argument to display all config elements regardless of validation outcome.